 Kate’s third book I Told You So is a hilarious, bittersweet, politically acute survival guide.
 It is also available as an audiobook.
 Her second book, What The L? is a laugh-out-loud collection of dangerous humor from one of the all-time-favorite lesbian comics living under one of the all-time-worst presidents.
 In 2005 it was nominated in the humor category for the prestigious 2005 Lambda Literary Award, considered to be the highest accolade for a book from the LGBT community.
 Her first book, Don’t Get Me Started, was published by Ballantine in 1998.
 The audio companion was named one of 1998’s Best Audiobooks by Publishers Weekly.
 Both Don’t Get Me Started and What The L? are available as e-books.
 Kate’s work is also included in the following books: The L Life, It Gets Better: Coming Out, Overcoming Bullying, and Creating a Life Worth Living, Aging: An Apprenticeship and Pride and Joy.

 Kate also blogs for Huffington Post, dot429, The Progressive, The San Francisco Bay Times, Bilerico and Olivia Connect.
-She has written for The New York Times, Women's Review Of Books, and The Advocate among other publications.
+She has written for The New York Times, Women’s Review Of Books, and The Advocate among other publications.
 Kate served as a writer on The Rosie O’Donnell Show during its rollout period in 1996.

 TELEVISION AND STAGE